Parking at Sacramento State

 Faculty members in a non-working capacity, who come to the campus during the Summer, may request a courtesy non-teaching faculty/staff parking permit.
 This permit is intended to accommodate the occasional visit to the campus to facilitate academic endeavors.
 Faculty members who are in a working capacity during the summer are required to purchase a parking permit for that period of time.
 Click on the link below to fill out the required form and submit it to the UTAPS office.

-During off-peak parking periods, most student and faculty/staff parking spaces are open to all Sac State parking permits.
+During off-peak parking periods, most student and faculty/staff parking spaces are open to all Sac State parking permits (excludes Ramona Lot parking permit).
 NOTE: A Faculty/Staff parking permit is required at all times in the Faculty/Staff section in Parking Structure I and Faculty/Staff spaces located around the Residence Hall complex.
-A Residence Hall parking permit is required at all times in Residence Hall spaces in Lot 2.
+A Residence Hall parking permit is required at all times in Residence Hall spaces in Lot 2 and the 4th floor (top floor) of Parking Structure 2.
 Any specially marked parking space, such as, (but not limited to), BZ, CV, Speech & Hearing, Employee of the Month, Administrative, requires a special permit at all times.
 During off-peak parking periods, carpool spaces in Parking Structures I & III are enforced as student spaces and carpool spaces in Lot 1 are enforced as faculty/staff spaces.

 An off-peak parking period is defined as: Monday-Friday after 4:30pm during the Fall and Spring semesters, Saturday, Sunday, campus closure holidays, Summer, Winter intersession, Spring Recess and Finals week.

 At Sacramento State, each parked vehicle must have a valid parking permit.
 To park in disabled parking spaces on campus, a valid Sacramento State parking permit and disabled person placard or license plate must be displayed.
-Disabled persons may park in timed spaces without time restrictions when they display a valid Sacramento State parking permit and disabled person placard or license plate.
 Loading zones are intended for active loading and unloading and are not considered to be parking spaces.
 Disabled placards and license plates are not valid in loading zones.

 For open top or unsecured vehicles, a repositionable parking permit may be exchanged at the UTAPS office for a parking permit that will be adhered to the outside, lower corner of the driver's side of the windshield.
 Place the parking permit on the outside of your window in the lower corner within 5 inches of the bottom of the window (CVC 26708-3).
 Place the parking permit just above the VIN (Vehicle Identification Number) so that parking enforcement can clearly see your VIN.

-Short-term parking without a valid Sacramento State parking permit is available in timed parking spaces throughout campus.
-The spaces are for parking only for the period of time posted, i.e., 5, 10, 15, 30, and 45 minutes.
+Short-term parking without a valid Sacramento State parking permit is available throughout campus.
 Timed parking spaces may be used by the same vehicle only once in each parking lot in a 24-hour period.

 Short-term parking with a valid Sacramento State parking permit required is also available throughout campus.
 Please read timed parking signs carefully.